-&lt;sup>86 It is worth noting that many of the steps required by this process would also be required if a stand-alone binding open season was used.
-For example, if a stand-alone open season was carried out the DTS service provider would also need to engage with prospective users to determine what their capacity requirements are and if there is sufficient demand for incremental capacity they would also need to: investigate the capacity expansion options; estimate the prices that would apply to the capacity expansion and determine what the level of demand is at these prices; and assess whether the expanded capacity.
+It is worth noting that many of the steps required by this process would also be required if a stand-alone binding open season was used.
+For example, if a stand-alone open season was carried out the DTS service provider would also need to engage with prospective users to determine what their capacity requirements are and if there is sufficient demand for incremental capacity they would also need to: investigate the capacity expansion options; estimate the prices that would apply to the capacity expansion and determine what the level of demand is at these prices; and assess whether the expansion is likely to satisfy the new capital expenditure criteria and, if so, allocate the expanded capacity.
 The only additional work that the DTS service provider would need to do under the hybrid option is develop price steps for a number of capacity options and have these approved by the AER.
 While this is not a trivial exercise, there are steps that can be taken to try and streamline this process.
 For example, the rules could specify the methodology to be used, or the AER could be required to publish a guideline setting out the methodology to be used and how it would assess proposals.